end2endzone/libArgvCodec/INSTALL.md

 ## Test samples ##

-Please refer to file [Tests.Windows.md](Tests.Windows.md) for all the command line samples that were used as a baseline for creating unit tests for the Windows platform.
+Please refer to file [Tests.Windows.md](Tests.Windows.md) for all the command line samples that was used as a baseline for creating unit tests for the Windows platform.